What is the LANNA curriculum?

 The requirements for enrolment include:

-- Student’s passport or birth certificate for Thai nationals
+- Student’s passport and birth certificate in Thai/English

-- Parent’s passport or House Registration for Thai nationals
+- Parents’ passports, Parents’ Thai ID and House Registration for Thai nationals

 - Most recent School Records